-On a recent trip to the Canada I was fortunate enough to study Levels 1 and 2 of the Gottman Method Couples Therapy program, and now am excited to be able to offer this exceptional approach to Brisbane couples.
+Therapy Lounge counsellers are qualified Gottman Method Couples Therapy practitioners and we are excited to be able to offer this exceptional program to Brisbane couples.

 How Intensive Couples Therapy Works

 The Gottman Relationship Checkup assesses five areas of the couple’s relationship:

 - Friendship and Intimacy: relationship satisfaction, emotional connection, romance, and admiration;

 - The Safety Scales: trust, chaos, commitment, and emotional philosophies;

 - The Conflict Scales: stress, relationship harshness, and conflict management;